nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to show tasks based on week number.
-2. Uni-Fy displays the list of tasks occurring in that week.
+2. Uni-Fy displays the weekly view of tasks for the given week number

 **Extensions**

-* 1a.
+* 1a1.
 The list is empty.

   Use case ends.

-* 2a.
+* 1a2.
 The given index is invalid.
     * 2a1.
 Uni-Fy shows an error message.

   Use case reverts to step 1.

+* 1a3.
+A date is given.
+    * 3a1.
+Uni-Fy displays the weekly view of tasks for the week which the date falls in

+  Use case ends.

 **Use case: UC07 - Find a task**